replicatedhq/studio/README.md

 This is an early version of the Replicated Developer Studio, designed to allow a developer to run a local API and quickly iterate while building a Replicated application.

 ## What it does do
 The Replicated Developer Studio can provide YAML releases to Replicated for install and updates.
-This is designed to streamline the development cycle to allow for local yaml changes and testing new versions of your images.
+This is designed to streamline the development cycle to allow for local yaml changes and testing new versions of the application.

 ## What it doesn't do
 1. Licenses to install must still be valid.
 This service only handles a few endpoints in the Replicated API, and proxies all of the others to the primary API service.